marisalieb/marisalieb/README.md

 # Hi - I’m Marisa 👋
 I design and build tools, plugins, HDAs and shaders in Unreal Engine, Houdini and Maya.

-Currently finishing an MSc in Computer Animation & VFX.
+Recently graduated with an MSc in Computer Animation & VFX.